Ranger School: Ranger School Class Awards

 Awarded to the highest ranked enlisted Ranger as selected by their peers for demonstrating outstanding leadership, initiative, and motivation.

 Ranger training deaths

-Ranger School is designed to physically stress students to a point short of death.
-Deaths have occurred during Ranger Training.
+While Ranger School is designed to physically stress students to a point short of death, some fatalities have occurred during training.

 In the winter of 1977, two students in class 2-77 died of hypothermia while on patrol in the Florida swamp.

-In 1985, in the Swamp phase, a soldier drowned crossing a stream against a strong current.
+In 1985, in the Swamp phase, a student drowned crossing a stream against a strong current.

 In March 1992, a student with sickle cell trait died after exposure to high altitude and stress in the mountain phase.
 The Ranger Training Brigade did not know about his medical issue until after his death.

-In March 1992, a Ranger student died from a fall on the Slide for Life.
+In March 1992, a student died from a fall on the Slide for Life.